UMAprotocol/docs/docs/developers/devmining-reqs.md

 ### Send deployment information to the UMA core team

 The final step required to be added to developer mining rewards is to alert a member of the UMA core team of your successful deployment.
-After deploying your contract and deploying your liquidation and dispute bots, you will need to provide the following information to start receiving rewards.
+To do this, fill out the google form [here](https://docs.google.com/forms/d/e/1FAIpQLSfhrCopRz7nUSbBQZB75j8yGqnXbOzRW68Oe6-uFuNVSvqrOQ/viewform).

+This form will ask for a variety of information including:
-- Your deployed contract's address.
+- Your deployed contract's address
-- The wallet address that you would like developer mining rewards sent to.
+- The wallet address that you would like developer mining rewards sent to

-You will also need to send the parameters of your deployed contract.
-Please note that these parameters must meet certain criteria to make your contract eligible for developer mining rewards.
-The requirements are as follows.
+- Various contract parameters

+You are also able to go back and edit your entry at any time.
+As an example, you are able to change the address that you will receive your developer mining rewards or the estimated contract launch date at any time.
+It is your responsibility to keep the form up to date to ensure correct payouts and bot support from the core team.

+Please note that to be eligible for developer mining rewards, your contract parameters must meet certain requirements.
+These include:

 - Your `collateralRequirement` must be above 1.2 for contracts using volatile price identifiers, and 1.05 for less volatile price ids.
 Determination of volatility is subjective and left up to the UMA core team, but you may be asked to provide your price identifiers realized 30 day volatility to support your chosen `collateralRequirement`.
 - Your price identifier must have a working price feed that has been added to the UMA [price feed directory](https://github.com/UMAprotocol/protocol/tree/master/packages/financial-templates-lib/src/price-feed).
 - Your price feed must have a method called `getHistoricalPricePeriods` to calculate historical prices for more than one week of time (example [here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/CryptoWatchPriceFeed.js#L136)), or your synthetic token must be listed on [CoinGecko](https://www.coingecko.com/en/coins/uusdrbtc-synthetic-token-expiring-1-october-2020).
+- Your `minSponsorTokens` must equate to between ~$100 and ~$2,500 in synth value at the time of contract launch.